rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Setup.md

 <p align="center">
     <h1 align="center">
-        How to setup your repository from this template?
+        How to setup a repository from this template?
     </h1>
     <p align="center">
-        First steps to initialize your repository for Power Platform / Dynamics 365 development.
+        First steps to initialize a repository for Power Platform / Dynamics 365 development.
     </p>
 </p>

 ## Prerequisites

 - [ ] A GitHub account - *if you don't have one it is really easy and fun to create one: [GitHub signup](https://github.com/signup)*
-- [ ] Access to the information (*tenant id, client id and secret*) of a service principal capable of creating Power Platform environments on the tenant you want to use and execute the solution checker - *API permissions required on the service principal (at least): Dynamics CRM.user_impersonation and Microsoft Graph.User.Read*
-- [ ] 2 Power Platform environments already created on your tenant: Validation and Production
+- [ ] 2 Dataverse environments already created on your tenant: **Validation** and **Production**
 - [ ] An **app registration** registered in Azure Active Directory with (*at least*):
   - the following permission (delegated type) : `Dynamics CRM.user_impersonation`
+  - the following account type selected: **multitenant**
   - a client secret generated and stored somewhere safe
-  - the following account type selected: **multitenant**
 - [ ] Run the [**New-PowerAppManagementApp**](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/new-powerappmanagementapp) PowerShell command of the [**Microsoft.PowerApps.Administration.PowerShell**](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell) PowerShell module specifying the **Application (client) ID** of the app registration you registered previously in Azure AD:

 ```shell